+Alexander Barker

 We know that there are tobacco references in music and in the image portrayed by musicians, often associated with themes of rebellion.
 Smoking content in the media is a causal factor in experimentation and uptake by young people, likely due to social learning.
-Furthermore, the tobacco industry have previously attempted to target ‘hip’ music events to sell cigarettes, Camel cigarettes shifted their marketing tactics in the 1990’s to target the hipster persona through events such as promotional music tours.
+Furthermore, the tobacco industry has previously attempted to target ‘hip’ music events to sell cigarettes: For example, Camel cigarettes shifted marketing tactics in the 1990’s to target the hipster persona through events such as promotional music tours.

 The 1975 are an English pop-rock band formed in 2002.
 In 2022 and 2023 they were touring to promote their latest album.
 Their first performance was in November 2022 at Madison Square Garden, which was filmed for Amazon Prime.
-They have promoted the album in the UK throughout January 2023.
+They promoted the album in the UK throughout January 2023.

 I attended their gig at the Nottingham Arena, a closed arena, in Nottingham, England on the 22nd January.
-Within the first couple of minutes, the lead singer lit up a cigarette on stage, and this was followed by predominantly young members of the audience doing the same.
+Within the first couple of minutes, the lead singer lit up a cigarette on stage, and this was followed by predominantly younger-appearing members of the audience doing the same.

-The show was narratively split in two parts, the first half of which appeared to be portraying a narrative and was arguably therefore more of the theatre performance.
+The show was split in two parts, the first half of which appeared to be portraying a and set out in a similar fashion to a sit-com set in a houseand was arguably therefore more of the theatre performance.
 In the second half the band played all of their greatest hits.
 The lead singer smoked throughout both parts.
 On stage there was a packet of Marlboro reds with the distinctive red and white chevron design (See figures 1 & 2).
-On the Amazon Prime recording of the show in the US, a packet of camels is seen instead.
+On the Amazon Prime recording of the show in the US, however, a packet of Camels is seen instead.